Understanding Lyrica

 Anyone taking Lyrica who starts experiencing suicidal thoughts should seek professional help immediately.
 However, it is not advised to abruptly stop taking Lyrica unless the user is experiencing an allergic reaction.
 If someone stops taking the medication, they may experience headaches, trouble sleeping, sweating, anxiety, diarrhea, and upset stomach or nausea.

-When someone abuses Lyrica, they may feel euphoria, relaxation, and calmness.
-Some describe the feeling of a Lyrica high as feeling drunk, earning it the nickname “Budweiser.”
+When someone misuses Lyrica, they may feel euphoria, relaxation, and calmness.
+Some describe the feeling of a Lyrica high as feeling drunk, earning it the nickname “budweiser.”
 Some may drink alcohol while on Lyrica, which increases the side effects of dizziness, difficulty concentrating, and drowsiness.
-Abusers of Lyrica will swallow a larger amount of the drug than their prescription allows, or without a prescription.
+Individuals will swallow a larger amount of the drug than their prescription allows, or without a prescription.
 Users may also cut the tablet and snort the contents.
-When combined with other drugs, like Opiates, the euphoric effects are increased, but so are the feelings of sleepiness and dizziness.
-Intentionally mixing Lyrica with other drugs, like Heroin, can lead to an overdose.
+When combined with other drugs, like opiates, the euphoric effects are increased, but so are the feelings of sleepiness and dizziness.
+Intentionally mixing Lyrica with other drugs, like heroin, can lead to an overdose.

 Online Addiction Counseling